jsta/ProgrammingNotes/linux_setup.md

     - Skype was starting automatically on restarting the computer; had to de-select an option in the settings
     - **FIX ME**: shows up _really_ small when screen is in high-def mode
-    - Camera was not working initially, but when studying it, learned about `cheese` (like Mac photobooth; see more below) and it worked fine.
-So opened skype again and found the camera was working.
-Not sure what changed.
     - Fn-F10 toggles the camera on and off; so maybe it was off and got toggled back on?